Home - Book Preview

 Ms. O'Toole looked at Quinn with clear gray eyes that were neither warm nor cold.

 "You'll want to wash your hands first before you see the Colonel.
 I'll tell him you're here," she said, not unkindly.
-"Down the hall, second door."
+"Down the hall, second door. "

-They passed through a sitting room and a second hallway lined with framed photographs—men in military uniforms, formal group portraits, a few landscape pictures of mountains and lakes.
-They came to a tall double door.
+They passed through a sitting room and a second hallway lined with framed photographs—men in military uniforms, formal group portraits, a few landscape pictures of mountains and came to a tall double door.

 The big man rapped twice and they went in.